-Vulnerability and risk assessments are complex tasks, involving a wide variety of processes that require large amounts of spacial (i.e. land use, road network, settlements, elevation) and temporal (wind patterns, variation of population density) data coming from disparate sources (?).
-However, the main limitations in the application of geo-informatics remain (1) the high data demand and cost, (2) the need for an integrated analysis of multi-type/format data, (3) the need of frequent updates of such data and (4) datasets of parameters that are difficult to map directly, such as those relevant for the assessment of social vulnerability (?).
+Vulnerability and risk assessments are complex tasks, involving a wide variety of processes that require large amounts of spacial (i.e. land use, road network, settlements, elevation) and temporal (wind patterns, variation of population density) data coming from disparate sources (El Morjani et al. 2007).
+However, the main limitations in the application of geo-informatics remain the following: (1) the high data demand and cost, (2) the need for an integrated analysis of multi-type/format data, (3) the need of frequent updates of such data and (4) datasets of parameters that are difficult to map directly, such as those relevant to the assessment of social vulnerability (Ebert et al. 2009).
 The concern of this study is to propose a method that combines global, easily accessible and free datasets, but which could be equally applied to more detailed and precise datasets if available.

-The vulnerability and risk assessments were achieved using GIS tools and their abilities to input, manage, manipulate, analyse, and process georeferenced data (?).
-The first step of the creation of a GIS database is to collect relevant thematic data, which can be problematic depending on the study-area and budget restrictions.
+The vulnerability and risk assessments were achieved using GIS tools and their abilities to input, manage, manipulate, analyse and process georeferenced data (Aronoff 1989).
+The first step of the creation of a GIS database is to collect relevant thematic data, which can be problematic depending on the study area and budget restrictions.
 This section describes free and global datasets used in this study.